johnkerl/miller/docs6/docs/keystroke-savers.md

   "color": "red",
   "shape": "square",
   "flag": true,
+  "k": 2,
   "index": 15,
   "quantity": 79.2778,
   "rate": 0.0130
 }
 </pre>

-You can get the full list here (TODO:linkify).
+You can get the full list [here](file-formats.md#data-conversion-keystroke-savers).

-## File names up front
+## File names up front, including --from

 Already we saw that you can put the filename first using `--from`.
 When you're interacting with your data at the command line, this makes it easier to up-arrow and append to the previous command: